 Source: H-JRBDA and NiMET

-The figure 1 shows that the Hadejia-Nguru floodplains experiences a bimodal distribution of rainfall, with two peaks in rainfall, one in the early part of the year and one in the later part of the year.
+that the Hadejia-Nguru floodplains experiences a bimodal distribution of rainfall, with two peaks in rainfall, one in the early part of the year and one in the later part of the year.
 This study discovered that the floodplains experience an annual rainfall of between 1000 and 1500 mm with a cumulative annual rainfall amount between 3000 and 4000 mm.
-The study further found that the Hadejia-Nguru floodplains experiences an annual mean number of rainy days of between 120 and 150 days.
+Figure 1 shows that the Hadejia-Nguru floodplains experiences an annual mean number of rainy days of between 120 and 150 days.
 Importantly, there appears to be a downward trend in the number of days it rained each year.
 This could be due to climate change, or it could be due to natural variability.
+This result is in line with Okonkwo, Anuforom and Anyadike (2019) who found that the annual rainfall in the region had a high variability

 In order to generate probabilistic forecasts for rainfall in each month, this study use historical data from historical rainfall data within the floodplains to calculate the mean and standard deviation of the number of rainy days for each month.
 The study assumes that the number of rainy days in each month follows a normal distribution with mean and standard deviation equal to the historical values (see Table 1 for the mean and standard deviation values).
-Based on these assumptions, this study can generate probabilistic forecasts by specifying a probability distribution and interval.
+Based on these assumptions, this study generated probabilistic forecasts by specifying a probability distribution and interval.

 Table 1: Mean and Standard Deviation of rainy days in Hadejia-Nguru